 In fact, it is proven, that small, frequently released doses of effluent lead to a much higher level of its purification compared to the situation when the drain-field is literally “flooded” with a large volume of effluent, typical in systems with “level-activated” pump.
 Also, the time-dosed distribution system can practically eliminate the ponding effect at the base of the mound!

 Note 1: The pump itself does not imply the pressure-distribution system.
 One can use the pump just to lift the effluent to a higher elevation from where it will be distributed by using traditional D-Box and forces of gravity.
-However, this will be the waste of existing resources (pump) and lost opportunity to reduce the size and increase the lifespan of the drain-field!
+However, this will be a waste of existing resources (pump) and lost opportunity to reduce the size and increase the lifespan of the drain field!

 Chamber-based Mound Drain-Fields

 In conventional, gravity-based chamber-type drain fields, effluent is freely flowing over the exposed native soil (in other words, there are no perforated distribution pipes).
 However, as mentioned above, by using the same approach in raised drain fields, we will lose opportunities offered by pressure-distribution systems.
 That is why, in chamber-based raised drain fields (including mounds), the effluent is almost always distributed by suitable pipes all along the length of the chamber’s tunnel.
 This approach offers all possible advantages of pressure-distribution systems combined with the abundance of air (oxygen) characterizing chamber-based systems.